Yakitori sauce (or sometimes called teriyaki sauce) is so easy to use, and so yummy on anything from meat to fish to vegies.

-Slice wagyu or good quality beef into thin shabu shabu or sukiyaki slices.
-Pan fry quickly and pour on Kei’s Kitchen Yakitori Sauce in the final moment.
+Slice wagyu or good quality beef into thin shabu shabu or sukiyaki slices (best done while half thawed).
+Pan fry quickly and pour on Kei’s Kitchen Yakitori Sauce in the final moments.
 Saute onions or shallots and place on top of steamed rice with the beef.
 Sprinkle with a little shichimi chilli if desired.

-Wrap up an assortment of mushrooms like enoki, shimeji, shiitake, crown, etc in some foil and bake or cook on barbecue.
+Wrap up an assortment of mushrooms like enoki, shimeji, shiitake, crown mushrooms, etc in some foil and bake in the oven or barbecue.
 Pour on some Kei’s Kitchen Yakitori Sauce just before serving.

 3. Teriyaki Seafood